 Standard work can reduce big company paralysis

 What is standard work?
 You may ask.
-Standardized work, or standard work is the baseline for continuous improvement.
+Standardized work or standard work is the baseline for continuous improvement.
+Learn about what are the best process improvement tools and how to succeed with your process improvement plan in our two guides.
 It is the baseline for how work is done.
 It shows as standardized business processes and work instructions.
 This work instruction format ensures that employees can cut through all formatting clutter and unnecessary information to focus on the essentials of doing the job.
 Now, back to what it can do for complexity.

 Standard work is the closest thing we have to a common language in a large, complex corporation.
 The trouble is that business process diagrams often are so complex that they need special training to understand.
 Quality and IT people design them so they are often too distant from the real life of the business.
 Sometimes they are also highly rigid and unable to adapt to changes.
 However, a process hierarchy in the simple form of a high-level diagram that shows how activities flow through departments to the end customer then business processes become a map that can help us collaborate and guide us through complexity.